K-ran/Pages/README.md

 # Pages
-This is a university project.
+This is Project Pages.
+Developers are requested to please read the CodingStyle.txt before starting to contribute.